dhairyajain12/DailyDigest/README.md

 # DailyDigest
-# A feature-rich personalised journal application in android kotlin for day-to-day journaling.
+A feature-rich personalised journal application in Android Kotlin for day-to-day journaling.

+Please check the Dev branch for the project source code.
+(The application is still under development)